 Make sure your database is configured to be able to store arbitrary string data.
 Normally, this means giving it an encoding of UTF-8 or UTF-16.
 If you use a more restrictive encoding – for example, latin1 (iso8859-1) – you won’t be able to store certain characters in the database, and information will be lost.

-- MySQL users, refer to the MySQL manual (section 184.108.40.206 for MySQL 5.1) for details on how to set or alter the database character set encoding.
+- MySQL users, refer to the MySQL manual for details on how to set or alter the database character set encoding.

-- PostgreSQL users, refer to the PostgreSQL manual (section 22.3.2 in PostgreSQL 9) for details on creating databases with the correct encoding.
+- PostgreSQL users, refer to the PostgreSQL manual for details on creating databases with the correct encoding.

 - SQLite users, there is nothing you need to do.
 SQLite always uses UTF-8 for internal encoding.

-All of Django’s database backends automatically convert Unicode strings into the appropriate encoding for talking to the database.
-They also automatically convert strings retrieved from the database into Python Unicode strings.
+All of Django’s database backends automatically convert strings into the appropriate encoding for talking to the database.
+They also automatically convert strings retrieved from the database into strings.
 You don’t even need to tell Django what encoding your database uses: that is handled transparently.